 Business language

 English is the official language of Zambia and the most widely spoken language in business circles.
-Expats working in more rural areas and in mining communities will do well to learn key phrases and greetings in the relevant local dialects.
+If you're working in more rural areas and in mining communities, you would do well to learn key phrases and greetings in the relevant local dialects.

 Dress

-Business attire is usually smart, although men are not expected to wear a suit and tie.
+Although men are not expected to wear a suit and tie, business attire is usually smart.
 This can vary depending on the company and industry, though.
-Smart trousers and a shirt are usually acceptable.
+Smart trousers and a shirt are typically acceptable.
 Women should dress conservatively and avoid exposing their shoulders and legs.

 Gifts

 Gift-giving is not common in business circles.
-With the prevalence of corruption, such gifts may be misconstrued as a bribe.
+With the prevalence of corruption, such gifts may be misconstrued as bribes.

 Gender equality